 Hollywood Offers Ominous Visions of Facial Recognition's Future

-& Nicola Morrow, Legal Assistant, ACLU Speech, Privacy, and Technology Project
+& Nicola Morrow, Paralegal, ACLU Speech, Privacy, and Technology Project

 Facial recognition technology stars in three recent Hollywood movies: Isle of Dogs, Ready Player One, and Black Panther.
 In Wes Anderson’s stop-motion near-future Japan, a corrupt mayor uses the technology to capture the Little Pilot who only wants to save his dog.
 In Steven Spielberg’s dystopic America, a megalomaniacal billionaire uses drones equipped with face scanners to find one of the movie’s heroes as she drives her van through an impoverished futuristic cityscape.
 And in Ryan Coogler’s Wakanda, the royal technologist’s team uses her facial recognition tool to identify intruders in the kingdom.